scvalex/ltc/docs/final.md

 way to uniquely identify these states is by the keys and associated values stored within.
-We will refer to these by names such as "State N", where "State 0" is the initial state which always refers to the empty data store, and any subsequent states are obtained my setting values on existing states.
+We will refer to these by names such as "State N", where "State 0" is the initial state which always refers to the empty data store, and any subsequent states are obtained by setting values on existing states.
 For simplicity, we refer to states here by integers, but, in reality, LTc uses a somewhat more complicated scheme as detailed in Section \ref{sec:vector-clocks}.